 “If God is for us, who can be against us? …Who shall separate us from the love of Christ?
 Shall trouble or hardship or persecution or famine or nakedness or danger or sword? …No, in all these things we are more than conquerors through him who loved us.” ~ Romans 8:31-39

-God never causes people to sin against us, but He uses even bad things for our good (Romans 8:28).
+God never causes people to sin against us, but He can use bad people and bad situations for our good (Romans 8:28).
 Sadly, we'll never experience those good things if we keep playing the victim card.(2)

 --------------------